-SUSS's Bachelor of Human Resource Management with Minor programme is Singapore's first and only full-time bachelor degree in HRM.
+SUSS's Bachelor of Human Resource Management programme is Singapore's first and only full-time bachelor degree in HRM.

 Refer to general admission criteria for full-time undergraduate programmes.
 There will be additional admission criteria to better target students who are aligned to the educational philosophy of our full-time programmes.
 This will be done through interviews and selection tests.

 There are also various types of financial aid available to students who need financial assistance.
 Please click here for more details.